 Special Collections Services

-Researchers are encouraged to visit our reading room in Young Library, which serves as the temporary location for our public services during the Neilson Library renovation.
-All researchers are asked to complete a researcher registration form and show photo identification on the first visit.
+Researchers are encouraged to visit our Reading Room in Young Library, which serves as the temporary location for our public services during the Neilson Library renovation.
+All researchers are asked to complete a researcher registration form and agree to abide by our regulations.

 Special Collections is a closed-stack library facility.
 All requested materials are paged by staff for use in the reading room.
 The reading room is equipped with tables, outlets, and wifi access.
 A public computer terminal is available for accessing in-house databases, searching the Five College Library Catalog, the Five College Finding Aid Database, and other online resources.
 For more information, see Visiting Special Collections.

 Special Collections engages students and faculty in a variety of ways.
 We host over 100 class session per year, many with embedded course requirements and historically spread across more than 30 academic disciplines and departments at Smith.
 Those numbers double when classes are hosted as part of the Five Colleges, general community, and unique Smith programs are also considered.
 Our collections serve many functions so that we may deepen understanding of the College’s history, promote the use of rare books and manuscripts, and advance dynamic narratives of women’s history.
 For more information, see Instruction.

 Reference services are a core part of Special Collections work.
 Our staff is readily available to provide one-to-one consultation on research projects at any stage of the research process.
 During the transition period, June 2017-September 2020, researchers are strongly encouraged to speak with a staff member prior to their visit to ensure timely access to the materials.
 All Special Collections materials are housed on campus, but as some are located in remote campus storage, 48-hour notice is required to facilitate access.
 For more information, see Visit Special Collections.
 For questions about research or arranging a visit, please Ask Us.